 Policy 5 – Ensuring Accuracy of Personal Information

-- Clients may request correction to their personal information in order to ensure its accuracy and completeness.
+Clients may request corrections to their personal information in order to ensure its accuracy and completeness.
 A request to correct personal information must be made in writing to Maple Hill and provide sufficient detail to identify the personal information and the correction being sought.

 Policy 6 – Securing Personal Information